mustakimur/UGA-Advanced-Compiler/clang-libtool/Readme.md

 AST is afterall a regular tree structure with nodes and every node is derived from its parent node.
 In this code, we can see there are two siblings node in top-level.
 They are both `FunctionDecl` for two functions in user source code.
 We can notice the name of the function with its signature in this format: `func_name 'return_type (param_type, param_type)'`.
 Next, we can see `ParmVarDecl` for every param where they also have the variable naming with respective type.
 Finally, a `CompoundStmt` starts which is the function body that ends up with a `ReturnStmt`.
 For `doSum()`, there are more than `ReturnStmt` under the `CompoundStmt` e.g. we can see a `BinaryOperator` for `=` operator in `sum = a + b;` followed by a `DeclRefExpr` indicates the lValue `sum` and another `BinaryOperator` for the `+` operation that is also followed by two other `DeclRefExpr` for variable `a` and `b`, each of them are derived from `ImplicitCastExpr` to explain that they have to be converted to rValue from the lValue.
 Another important node for this job is the `CallExpr` in `main()`.
 We can see it has two `IntegerLiteral` which defines the call's two arguments.

 ## Workspace Structure
-It is most standard to build Clang libtool under the Clang tools directory (llvm/tools/clang/tools/).
-We create a directory (clang-wrapper) for tool and add the following line at the end of CMakeLists.txt (llvm/tools/clang/tools/).
+It is a standard procedure to build the Clang Libtool from the Clang tools directory (i.e. llvm/tools/clang/tools/).
+So, we create a directory (clang-wrapper) for the tool and add the following line at the end of CMakeLists.txt (in llvm/tools/clang/tools/).

 ```txt
 add_clang_subdirectory(clang-wrapper)
 ```

-Inside the tool directory, we will have another CMakeLists.txt which looks like following:
+Inside our tool workspace, we will have another CMakeLists.txt which usually looks like following:

 ```txt
 cmake_minimum_required(VERSION 2.8.8)